ProXgram/RetroOS/README.md

-# RetroOS
+# NostaluxOS

-This is my first repository created to harbor my first hobby OS.

-The name of the operating system is not yet chosen upon, therefore it is defaulted to RetroOS.

-RetroOS seeks to be a modern x86-64 OS written in C with a retro style to it, restoring the golden era of operating systems with a nostalgic feel and a focus on simplicity.

-This operating system focuses on retro elements of an operating system, as well as the portability of retro games.
+NostaluxOS is a deliberately small x86-64 hobby operating system with a nostalgic spin: it boots straight to a VGA text console, shows a retro banner, and drops you into a built-in shell.
+The goal is to keep the code approachable while capturing the charm of classic PCs.

+This is my first operating-system project, so the repository doubles as a sandbox for experimenting with bootloaders, kernel structure, and user interaction.

+## Current features

+- **Handmade boot flow** – a two-stage loader pulls the 64-bit kernel into memory and switches the CPU into long mode.
+- **Text-mode terminal** – the kernel owns the VGA text buffer, tracks the hardware cursor, and lets you change the foreground and background colors.
+- **Interactive shell** – type `help` to discover commands such as `about`, `clear`, `color`, `history`, `palette`, and `echo`.
+  The new `history` command shows the most recent inputs while `palette` lists every VGA color code so you can theme the console quickly.

+More functionality will follow over time, but these pieces make NostaluxOS fun to poke at immediately after boot.

+## What NostaluxOS does today

+1. **Boot flow and hand-off** – the handcrafted boot sector loads `stage2`, copies the 64-bit kernel into memory, flips the CPU into long mode, and jumps to the kernel entry point.
+2. **Text terminal** – once inside the kernel we clear the VGA text buffer, set up the hardware cursor, and accept character writes from anywhere in the kernel.
+Cursor updates keep the caret in sync with whatever the terminal prints.
+3. **Shell interaction** – `kmain` immediately launches the mini shell where you can run:
+   - `help`, `about`, `clear`, `color <fg> <bg>`
+   - `echo <text>`, `history`, and `palette` for quick experimentation The shell keeps the last few commands in memory and shows them via `history`, so you can quickly recall what you typed.

+This is intentionally a tiny playground, but it already exercises the boot pipeline, keyboard input, and VGA output end to end.

 ## Getting started

-The repository now contains a handcrafted bootloader and a very small 64-bit kernel.
+The repository contains a handcrafted bootloader and a tiny 64-bit kernel.
 The bootloader loads the kernel into memory, switches the CPU into long mode, and jumps into the kernel.
-Once running, the kernel clears the VGA text console, prints a welcome message, and waits for a line of keyboard input before echoing it back to the user.
+Once running, the kernel clears the VGA text console, prints a welcome message, and waits for commands at the `nostalux>` prompt.

 ### Requirements